 EXPENDITURE ACCRUALS

-An accrued expenditure may be recognized for goods and/or services, which have been received prior to July 1st, but the related invoice has not been received.
-Since the invoice has not been received, the accrued amount must be estimated.
+An accrued expenditure may be recognized for goods and/or services, which have been received prior to July 1st, but the related invoice has not been received or paid by July 8th.
+If the invoice has not been received, the accrued amount must be estimated.
 Local Health Departments must accrue only valid expenditures.
 Proper documentation detailing each expenditure accrual must be maintained for audit purposes.

 FY 2020 expenditure accrual entries will result in reversing entries being recorded in FY 2021.
 In all cases, except for payroll, the appropriation year recorded on the reversing entry will be the same appropriation year as that recorded on the FY 2020 accrual transaction.
 Payroll reversing entries will be posted to appropriation year 2021 in fiscal year 2021.